giovannetor/Trinacry/Hot Potato/README.md

 2) `.adstop potato` = Forcibly stop the game in progress in the channel in which it is written.
 3) `.adpotatostats` = Get another user's STATS.
 ---

 **NOTES**: While you are in the Game Channel, you will NOT be able to change NICKs.

+**NOTES**: To allow a friendlier game environment, you cannot pass back the Potato to the one who passed you in the first place.

+**NOTES**: After a TOT number of turns (N° players + 3) the game will start asking to pass the Potato to inactive players.